-Another clever racing reference was the tiled staircase from swimming pool to main floor featuring the names of past thoroughbred champions.
+Another clever racing reference was the tiled staircase from swimming pool to the main floor featuring the names of past thoroughbred champions.
 The exterior’s painted white with marine blue and turquoise accents, a sure reminder of Del Mar’s beaches.
-The marine motif, this time in warm colors, continues in each room’s wall size mural.
+The marine motif, this time in warm colors, continues in each room’s wall-size mural.
 The decor, inside and outside, never jars, always soothes.

 8. The spa

 Spa Na’Mara (Gaelic for Spa by the Sea) operates a full-service spa within the hotel.
 Masseurs use organic oils and lotions while facials feature marine-based therapies.
 Spa Na’Mara even offers vegan nail therapies.

 Nothing says upscale like quality toiletries.
 Hotel Indigo offers my personal favorite, Aveda, a product I use at home.
 I felt the love.

 With a family member wheelchair-bound, I know the hassle some hotels present.
 Not Hotel Indigo.
 Elevators and ramps abound, and the pools and spa are disability accessible.
 Most importantly, nine rooms are ADA-assisted.

 Details matter.
 The Hotel Indigo in Del Mar gets them all right.

 More on Del Mar: Duncan Does Del Mar